bentoml/BentoML/docs/source/deployment/knative.rst

     31871

-With the ip address and port, makes a curl request to the prediction result from Knative
+With the IP address and port, Use `curl` to make an HTTP request to the deployment in Knative:

 .. code-block:: bash